-As we slowly begin to see the emergence of a post-Covid world – or perhaps more realistically a world in which we coexist with and manage the virus – Swann Group Chairman John Murray believes businesses should look far beyond mere survival and consider what opportunities are available.
+As we slowly begin to see the emergence of a post-Covid world – or perhaps more realistically a world in which we coexist with and manage the virus – Swann Group Founder John Murray believes businesses should look far beyond mere survival and consider what opportunities are available.

 How do you view the responses we’ve seen from companies to Covid-19?